After their subjects are arranged,

 Mrs. Louise Sims who has been in the service of W. S. George for nearly four years has accepted a position with a Boston family and will go from there to Toronto, Canada for the summer.
 Her son, James Washington and his cousin William Mitchell will join her about the 15th of June and go with them to Canada for the summer.

 Louise Sims' former employer was William Shaw George (1865–1925), one of the wealthiest men in East Palestine.
 In 1904 he purchased a controlling interest in the East Palestine Pottery Company, renaming it the W. S. George Pottery Company.
 At its peak his factory employed 750 workers who produced semi-porcelain dinnerware, hotel ware, and toilet wares marketed all across the country.
 In 1910 the company expanded by building another factory in Canonsburg, Pennsylvania and in 1914 another opened in Kittanning, Pennsylvania.
-The company continued after his death in 1925 until finally going bankrupt in 1955.
+After George's death in 1925 the company continued until finally going bankrupt in 1955.

 William S. George seems like a model industrial businessman of the 1900s but I can't really explain his interest in Asheville because all that remains of his breadcrumbs of history are short reports with few details.
 But I can think of two possibilities.
 The first is that in the 1900s Asheville was acquiring a national reputation as a tourist destination and its growing number of hotels and restaurants needed lots of dinnerware which Mr. George's company could provide.
 The second is that many of those tourists came to Asheville for reasons of bad health, specifically consumption, i.e. tuberculosis, which Asheville's dry mountain climate was reputed to alleviate if not cure.
 It's quite possible that Mr. George or someone in his family came to Asheville to stay at one of the many sanatoriums that were built here in the 1890s and 1900s.